Fornax: Stars

 Lacaille gave Bayer designations to 27 stars now named Alpha to Omega Fornacis, labelling two stars 3.5 degrees apart as Gamma, three stars Eta, two stars Iota, two Lambda and three Chi.
 Phi Fornacis was added by Gould, and Theta and Omicron were dropped by Gould and Baily respectively.
 Upsilon, too, was later found to be two stars and designated as such.
 Overall, there are 59 stars within the constellation's borders brighter than or equal to apparent magnitude 6.5.
 (Note: Objects of magnitude 6.5 are among the faintest visible to the unaided eye in suburban-rural transition night skies.)
 However, there are no stars brighter than the fourth magnitude.

 The three brightest stars form a flattish triangle, with Alpha (also called Dalim) and Nu Fornacis marking its eastern and western points and Beta Fornacis marking the shallow southern apex.
 Originally designated 12 Eridani by John Flamsteed, Alpha Fornacis was named by Lacaille as the brightest star in the new constellation.
 It is a binary star that can be resolved by small amateur telescopes.
 With an apparent magnitude of 3.91, the primary is a yellow-white subgiant 1.21 times as massive as the Sun that has begun to cool and expand after exhausting its core hydrogen, having swollen to 1.9 times the Sun's radius.
 Of magnitude 6.5, the secondary star is 0.78 times as massive as the Sun.
 It has been identified as a blue straggler, and has either accumulated material from, or merged with, a third star in the past.
 It is a strong source of X-rays.
 The pair is 46.4 ± 0.3 light-years distant from Earth.

 Beta Fornacis is a yellow-hued giant star of spectral type G8IIIb of magnitude 4.5 that has cooled and swelled to 11 times the Sun's diameter, 178 ± 2 light-years from Earth.
 It is a red clump giant, which means it has undergone helium flash and is currently generating energy through the fusion of helium at its core.

+The constellation Fornax showing the IAU boundaries, the constellation stick figure, and labels for its brightest stars.
+Astrophotograph by Eckhard Slawik, from NOIRLab's 88 Constellations project.